The Science Behind OMIUS

 The Overheating Problem

-Nybo (2002) showed that during prolonged exercise, jugular venous blood is actually hotter than arterial blood — meaning the brain is adding heat faster than the body can remove it.
-Internal brain heat removal is inadequate.
+Nybo (2002) showed that during prolonged exercise, jugular venous blood is actually hotter than arterial blood, meaning the brain is adding heat faster than the body can remove it.
+This is the same finding discussed in Section 02 in the context of the SBC debate, but the implication here is different: regardless of whether selective brain cooling exists, the brain's internal heat removal during exercise is inadequate.
+External heat dissipation from the head surface is not optional; it is necessary.

 Source: Nybo 2002